TaskCollab/Task-Collab-BackEnd/README.md

 - **Security:** Configure JWT authentication and authorization (e.g., `SecurityConfig`, `JwtUtils`, `JwtAuthFilter`).
 - **DTOs:** Classes such as `TaskDTO`, `LoginRequest`, and `LoginResponse` for data transfer between layers.

+## Testing and Coverage

+This project includes comprehensive unit and integration tests to ensure code quality and reliability.
+Test results, including code coverage metrics, are generated using JaCoCo.

+You can find the detailed JaCoCo report in the `testing/jacoco/index.html` file within the repository.
+Open this file in your web browser to view the coverage results.

 ## Known Bugs and Issues